vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 16–25\) and the “traditional” \( *saṁpradāya* \) meaning \( *śl* .
 26–48a\).
 The other ones are more briefl y expounded.

 Although the explanations given are entirely based on the syllabic pattern of the *śrīvidyā* , neither the YH nor Amṛtānanda’s Dīpikā gives its syllabic composition, its “extraction” \( *udhāra* \) 4 .
-It is clear, however, that for the YH, the *vidyā* is—as we noted in the introduction—in the so-called *hādi* form, namely its fi fteen syllables, shared out into three groups called *kūṭa* \(or sometimes *bīja* \): *HA SA KA LA HRīṂ • HA SA HA KA LA HRīṂ *
+It is clear, however, that for the YH, the *vidyā* is—as we noted in the introduction—in the so-called *hādi* form, namely its fi fteen syllables, shared out into three groups called *kūṭa* \(or sometimes *bīja* \): *HA SA KA LA HRĪṂ • HA SA HA KA LA HRĪṂ *

-*• SA KA LA HRīṂ . *
+*• SA KA LA HRĪṂ . *